wal-e/wal-e/README.rst

 * Sane error messages, such as on Ctrl-C or during errors.
 * Pipeline-WAL-Segment Management: S3 ACK is long enough that a totally non-pipelined, non-parallel archive_command can fall behind.
+* Eliminate some copy-pasta from interrupt-processing with multiprocessing pools
+* Eliminate copy-pasta in formatting URLs for getting/putting things
+* do_lzop_s3_get do_lzop_s3_push should probably share more code,
+  since they take common arguments.